-The Village has managed an ongoing Electric Aggregation program since 2012.
-The most recent renewal period, in which notices were mailed to all eligible resident and small business owners in the Village, was October 2020 with supplier MC Squared (MC2) for a term of three years to October 2023.
-This is a ComEd Price Match Green Energy program wherein ratepayers pay exactly the ComEd rate (guaranteed, and never more than the ComEd rate).
-Individual ratepayer savings were no longer achievable via competitive bid.
-The benefit is that, for zero added cost, supplier MC2 purchases and retires Renewable Energy Certificates (RECs) to offset 100% of the total power volume consumed by eligible residents and small business owners.
+At the June 15, 2023 Village Board meeting, Trustees approved a contract with Dynegy Energy as its supplier for its Green Electric Aggregation program for the 12-month term from October 2023 to October 2024.
+Participating residents and small business owners will receive a fixed rate of 7.571¢ per kWh for their electric supply and enjoy the added benefit of 100% Green Energy via Renewable Energy Certificates (“RECs”) at zero added cost to that fixed rate.
 RECs allow you to claim that the electricity you use comes from a renewable energy source.
 The EPA states, “If you buy the REC, you are now the owner of that Green Power."
 A REC represents a specific amount of electricity produced and delivered to the power grid by a renewable energy source, such as wind or solar.
 One REC represents one 1 Megawatt-hour (MWh) or 1,000 Kilowatt-hours (kWh).

 No Changes in Your Billing

 Ratepayers will continue to receive one monthly bill from ComEd with the Village of Riverside fixed rate of 7.571¢ from Dynegy Energy.
 You will still be eligible for the same programs you are eligible for now through the utility, such as Budget Billing, payment agreements and energy efficiency programs.
 The only change may be the supplier noted on your ComEd bill.